Corporate Travel & Expense Policy Template

 What’s inside our travel policy template?

-Our company travel policy template for UK, US or EU travelers includes the six key sections detailed here.
+Our company travel policy template for UK, US, or EU travelers includes the six key sections detailed here.
 We’ve formatted it to be easy to read and easy to customize.
+It can apply to domestic or international travel, air travel, rail transport, and more.

 An effective corporate travel policy is made up of six key sections: